jcalvarezj/CheaPlatzi/README.md

 ## Execution

 At present only the "scraper" module has been implemented (an initial draft/approach).
-It consumes [MercadoLibre](https://www.mercadolibre.com/)'s API to access Colombia's list of products from the consoles and video games category and shows an example of filtered products (those that match with "Playstation" in their titles); and it uses **scrapy** to formally scrap products of the same category from [OLX Colombia](https://www.olx.com.co/).
+It consumes [MercadoLibre](https://www.mercadolibre.com/)'s API to access Colombia's list of products from the consoles and video games category and shows an example of filtered products (those that match with "Playstation" in their titles); and it uses **scrapy** to formally scrap products of the same category from [OLX Colombia](https://www.olx.com.co/) and [Éxito](https://www.exito.com/).

 To run, use